-1) If a student's grade point average falls below 1.50 in any semester;

-2) If a student's cumulative grade point average fails to meet the minimum for his/her class (freshman 1.75, sophomore 1.90, junior 2.00, and senior, 2.00);

-3) If a student is administratively withdrawn for non-attendance from 2 courses taken in a single or separate semesters; or

-4) If a student fails a Core proficiency course twice.
+- 1) His/her grade point average falls below 1.50 in any semester. - 2) His/her cumulative grade point average fails to meet the minimum for his/her class (freshman, 1.75; sophomore, 1.90; junior, 2.00; and senior, 2.00); - 3) She/he is administratively withdrawn for non-attendance from two courses taken in a single or separate semester(s). - 4) He/she fails a Core proficiency course twice.

-The status of students on probation will be reconsidered after each semester.
-At that point, students will be:
+The status of a student on probation will be reconsidered after each semester.
+At that point, the student will experience one of the following:

-1) Removed from probation if they meet all conditions for good standing (see 2 above).

-2) Continued on probation for a total of up to three semesters if their semester grade point average meets the minimum for their class while their cumulative grade point average remains below the minimum.

-3) Suspended if they meet neither of the above two conditions.
+- 1) Removal from probation if he/she meets all conditions for good standing (see 2 above). - 2) Continuance of probation for a total of up to three semesters if his/her semester grade point average meets the minimum for his/her class while his/her cumulative grade point average remains below the minimum. - 3) Suspension if he/she meets neither of the above two conditions.